 Teaching at UPAEP

 Universidad Popular Autónoma del Estado de Puebla (UPAEP) is ranked in the Top 5 Private universities in Mexico.
 The university is known for its basketball and soccer teams, and student groups are active in theater, dance, chorus, speech and debate, photography, and animation.
-Total university enrollment in 2000/01 was 7,000.
+Total university enrollment in 2000-2001 was 7,000.
 UPAEP has an exchange program for students, faculty, and curricula with Oklahoma State University.
-The UPAEP website.

 It was a wonderful experience.
-I would spend several days before and after the course enjoying Puebla and Mexico City.
+I spent several days before and after the course enjoying Puebla and Mexico City.

 Course information and syllabus